rfakhouri/visualstudio-docs.cs-cz/mac/extending-visual-studio-mac.md

 ---
-title: "Rozšíření sady Visual Studio pro Mac | Microsoft Docs"
+title: Rozšíření sady Visual Studio pro Mac
-Description: "Visual Studio pro Mac je funkce lze rozšířit pomocí modulů s názvem balíčků rozšíření.
-První část tohoto průvodce vytvoří jednoduchý Visual Studio pro balíček rozšíření Mac vložení datum a čas do dokumentu.
-Druhá část tohoto průvodce představuje základní informace o systému balíček rozšíření a některé z rozhraní API, která tvoří základ sady Visual Studio for Mac."
+Description: Visual Studio for Mac's features and functionality can be extended with modules called extension packages.
+The first part of this guide creates a simple Visual Studio for Mac extension package to insert the date and time into a document.
+The second part of this guide introduces the fundamentals of the extension package system and some of the core APIs that form the foundation of Visual Studio for Mac.
 author: asb3993
 ms.author: amburns
 ms.date: 04/14/2017
-ms.topic: article
 ms.technology: vs-ide-sdk
 ms.assetid: D5245AB0-8404-426B-B538-F49125E672B2
-ms.openlocfilehash: a1ef2b6416ec26cfc77f66ebf4ac2629c17295fa
+ms.openlocfilehash: 589663fff7caa46899fe8f4213f5d29fe2772611
-ms.sourcegitcommit: f40311056ea0b4677efcca74a285dbb0ce0e7974
+ms.sourcegitcommit: 4c0bc21d2ce2d8e6c9d3b149a7d95f0b4d5b3f85
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/31/2017
+ms.lasthandoff: 04/20/2018
 ---
 # <a name="extending-visual-studio-for-mac"></a>Rozšíření sady Visual Studio pro Mac